stuartstaniford/permaplan/docs/open-landscape-description-format.md

       * The albedo of the landscape
       * Other important biophysical impacts of the landscape, such as moisture retention and release.
       * The fire resistance of the landscape under different climate conditions.
-  * To be able to assess the biological or horticultural productivity of the landscape, and plan possible treatments that would have an impact on it's productivity.
+  * To be able to assess the biological or horticultural productivity of the landscape, and plan possible treatments that would have an impact on its productivity.

 ## Overall Structure of the File